Continuous Integration

 | PR touches backup, upgrades, security, provisioner, admission, or controller-critical code | Targeted E2E shards expand automatically. | Coverage follows the risk of the changed surface. |

-Maintainer adds ci:full-e2e | The broader E2E suite runs. | Use this when the change is wide enough that targeted routing is no longer sufficient. |
+Maintainer adds ci:full-e2e | The broader E2E suite runs. | This is appropriate when the change spans enough surface area that targeted routing is no longer sufficient. |

 | Nightly, edge, or tagged release flow | Publish channels add provenance, reproducibility, and release-oriented hardening gates. | Passing PR CI alone is not enough to publish artifacts. |